icreatedanaccount/The-Eleventh-Island/README.md

 ####DONE
 Maze generation algorithm,
-3d Prefab for top-opened cubes synchronized with Grid.js script, Algorithm directions and grid size set from inspector, Ground and spawn area, Water (Daylight reflection + wave animation), Rock and ground textures added to plateau
+3d Prefab for top-opened cubes synchronized with Grid.js script, Algorithm directions and grid size set from inspector, Ground and spawn area, Water (Daylight reflection + wave animation), Rock and ground textures added to plateau, Fog, Skybox (Day),First Person controls, RigidBody caracter, Add camera to player, Edit Grid script -> maze is generated on top of the plateau

 ####TODO
-First Person controls,
-RigidBody caracter (so it stays on ground and collides with walls), Add camera to player once its created,
-Edit Grid script so that maze is generated on top of the plateau ...
+Resize Maze to fit environment and player's body (too small and walls to thin), Add Rock Prefabs to environment (cliffs),
+...

+####BUG
+1- Fog is not rendering on water !